w3f/polkadot-wiki/docs/learn/learn-nomination-pools.md

 ### Unbond funds

-At any point in time after joining the pool, a delegator can start the process of exiting by unbonding. unbond_other will unbond all of the delegators funds.
+At any point in time after joining the pool, a delegator can start the process of exiting by unbonding. `unbond_other` will unbond all of the delegators funds.
 Once this call is made, the delegator will no longer be eligible to claim rewards.

 ### Withdraw unbonded funds

-After unbond_other has been called and the unbonding duration has passed (e.g. 28 days on Polkadot), a delegator may withdraw their funds with withdraw_unbonded_other.
+After `unbond_other` has been called and the unbonding duration has passed (e.g. 28 days on Polkadot), a delegator may withdraw their funds with `withdraw_unbonded_other`.
 Withdrawing effectively ends a delegator’s relationship with their pool, allowing them to join a different pool if desired.

 ### Limitations